CharlieQLe/course-assistant/docs/docs-final.md

 				name: String // Name of file

-				type: String // Type of file --> Determines what other fields are stored.
+				type: String('flashcard') // Type of file --> Determines what other fields are stored.
 In this example, it is a flashcard file.

 				tags: Array of strings // Tags associatied with file